KidA24/ScrumMaster/README.md

 Additionally: My job is **NOT** to tell you exactly what to do or how to do it.
 My goal is to become a valued member of the team, offer insights and help grow our relationships so we work more cohesively and deliver what our organization needs the most.

 ## What I need your help with
 1. **Commitment:** Commitment is about *dedication* and applies to our actions and effort as a team, not just the final result.
-We commit to each other, to learning, to self-organization, to quality, to look for ways to improve.
+We commit to each other, to learning, to self-organization, to quality, and to look for ways to improve.
 2. **Curiosity and Courage:** When you have questions, ask them.
 When you think "Why are we doing this?" speak up.
 3. **Willingness to Experiment:** A huge part of becoming Agile is experimenting with how we work and trying new things.
 If the experiment doesn't work perfectly, we can always try something new (with doing things the old way as one of those options).
 4. **Respect:** We are all peers.
 A big part of becoming a team is realizing that everyone is on the same footing and that ideas can come from anywhere.